MasonM/wiremock-snapshot/README.md

 ## Calling the Snapshot API

 The `/__admin/snapshot` endpoint can be accessed via POST and creates stub mappings from the requests and responses in the request journal.
 It accepts the following options:
-* `"filters"` - Request patterns to use for determining which requests for which to create stub mappings.
+* `"filters"` - Request patterns and IDs to use for determining which requests for which to create stub mappings.
-  * Possible values: Identical to those accepted by `/__admin/requests/find`.
+  * Possible values: Same request patterns accepted by `/__admin/requests/find`.
 See [Request Matching](http://wiremock.org/docs/request-matching/) for details.
+Also accepts an array of IDs to match against.
   * Default: no filtering.
 * `"persist"` - If set to true, persist stub mappings to disk.
 Otherwise, just output
   * Possible values: true, false